The Best City Cars Under £5k in 2025

 Kia Picanto (2011-2016)

 The Kia Picanto is one of the best small cars around, and it’s been popular with UK buyers for a long time.
 For less than £5,000, it’s possible to buy an early-to-mid-2010s second-generation model, which has sharp, modern styling, and good standard equipment levels with most versions.
-We even found some used models within our budget that was still covered by Kia’s excellent new car warranty.
+There’s plenty of space inside, too, bringing a welcome extra bit of practicality.
+And we even found some used models within our budget that were still covered by Kia’s excellent new car warranty.

 As is true of the whole city car market, the materials used in the interior are at the cheaper end of the spectrum.
 That’s to be expected, but Kia’s designers added finishes to bring the cabin upmarket.
 Entry-level 1 and Air (the same as the 1, but with air conditioning) models are seriously basic, but 2 includes Bluetooth phone connectivity, electric windows, and alloy wheels, so look for that as a minimum.
 The 3 adds a better stereo, climate control, and automatic headlights, while the top-spec 4 includes cruise control and heated seats.